MicrosoftDocs/nav-content/dynamics-nav-app/madeira-powerbi.md

 ---
-title: Dynamics 365 for Financials and Power BI Content Packs
+title: Dynamics NAV and Power BI Content Packs
 description: Getting insight, business intelligence, and KPIs from your Financials data is easy with Power BI and the Financials content packs.
 author: edupont04